Team Portrait : The Breakdown

 3. Holding Attention through composition

-Attention is like gold when it comes to any commercial image.
+Attention is gold when it comes to any commercial image.
 The longer the viewer looks at an image allows for a deeper connection.

 The diagonal lines of the staircase and railing lead toward the subjects, keeping the composition engaging.
 This subtle visual storytelling makes the image more memorable, reinforcing the company’s brand identity.